harshals01/UniVerse/README.md

 UniVerse solves modern campus friction by providing these key integrated features:

-*   **Secure User Authentication**: Robust JWT authentication combined with encrypted data storage for secure, localized access.
+*   **Secure User Authentication**: Ultra-fast JWT authentication featuring optimistic UI hydration and tuned encryption logic for sub-200ms login speeds, alongside robust error handling and secure session redirection.
 *   **Responsive Modern UI**: A beautiful, glassmorphism-inspired aesthetic with dark mode and smooth animations for a seamless user experience.
 *   **Dashboard & User Management**: Comprehensive profile and listing management allowing students to easily track their marketplace and lost & found activities.
 *   **API Integration**: Dynamic and modular full-stack architecture with reliable API endpoints handling requests efficiently.
 *   **Lost & Found System**: A centralized hub to report missing items or list found belongings, drastically improving the chances of recovering lost property on campus.
 *   **Student Marketplace**: A secure, peer-to-peer marketplace where students can buy, sell, or trade textbooks, electronics, and dorm essentials with trusted classmates.
 *   **AI-Powered Notes Module**: Work smarter, not harder.
-Upload, organize, and analyze lecture notes using built-in Groq and Gemini AI capabilities to instantly generate summaries and smart study guides.
+Upload, organize, and analyze lecture notes using live API inference via the **Groq Llama 3 API** to instantly generate real-time summaries and smart study guides.
 *   **File Uploads & Media Support**: Integrated handling for uploading images of items and documents securely.
 *   **Performance Improvements**: Optimized database queries and caching mechanisms for lightning-fast page loads and API responses.